Robinlovelace/robinlovelace.website/_posts/2014-03-05-webmap-test.md

 encapsulates many of the benefits of open source software in general: speed of development, flexibility, efficiency.
-All three can probably do 80% of the web mapping applications that are commonly required so the choice should depend more on what you enjoy more than on what it can and can't do.
-Lightness considered, for me that would mean Leaflet for most applications, but watch this space because maybe another even faster product will arrive soon.
+All three can probably do 80% of the web mapping applications that are commonly required so the choice should, in many cases, depend more on what you enjoy than on what it can and can't do.
+Lightness considered, for me that would mean Leaflet for many applications, but watch this space for the final version of OpenLayers3 (due very soon) and perhaps even better web mapping options.